confluentinc/cp-docker-images/docs/quickstart.rst

     [2016-08-25 18:25:19,665] INFO Herder started (org.apache.kafka.connect.runtime.distributed.DistributedHerder)
     [2016-08-25 18:25:19,676] INFO Kafka Connect started (org.apache.kafka.connect.runtime.Connect)

-  We will now create our first connector for reading a file from disk.
+  You will now create your first connector for reading a file from disk.
 To do this, let's start by creating a file with some data.
 Again, if you are running Docker Machine then you will need to SSH into the VM to run these commands by running ``docker-machine ssh <your machine name>``.
 (You may also need to run the command as root).

   .. sourcecode:: bash